-The total current capacity at both schools is 1,338 students (55 classrooms).
+The total current capacity of the school is 28 classrooms (683 students).

-1.2.2 Surrounding Land Uses
+1.2.2 Surrounding Land Use

 The project site is in a residential community with primarily single-family residences.
 The site is surrounded by the land uses described below.